 On a flying trip to the Chattanooga area in ’78, one morning, still in bed in the flyers bunkhouse, I listened to Chuck Toth negotiate the sale of his all yellow Cumi-10 to a guy outside.
 Chuck ran the Crystal Hotel where we all stayed.
 6 months later, flying in West Rutland VT, by pure chance, I met the guy who bought it.
 I shared several thermals with the guy, and boy that glider thermalled great.
 A real beauty.
 I had no idea it was a Dave Cronk design.

 A hang glider sliding down a wire, which limits the pilot’s ability to get into difficulties, is an old idea that apparently works well.
 In addition to training, or rather pre-training in that you put the new pilot on the simulator before he or she starts flight school proper, it can be used for practicing emergency parachute deployment.

 The sunken pit for the seamstress (at left of the photo, with her back to the camera) causes the sail loft floor to effectively become a table.
 That was said to facilitate ‘more controlled movement of sailcloth during construction.’
+(For more hang glider factory images including sail-making, see Birdman and Solar Wings of Wiltshire, England.)

-Bill Bennett, originally from Australia, started making hang gliders the in USA in March 1969 and was almost certainly the first manufacturer of Rogallo hang gliders in the world.
 By the early 1980s, the Bennett factory staff used Olivetti and Apple II computers and they communicated with their many dealers around the world by Telex.
 (This was long before the World Wide Web.)
 Flight testing was normally carried out at nearby Sylmar.
 (Source: Whole Air January-February 1983)